jpdacunha/liferay-france-elk/liferay/README.md

-Copy this files to <LIFERAY_HOME>/osgi/configs before starting Liferay
+Copy this files to <LIFERAY_HOME>/osgi/configs before installing Elasticsearch and starting Liferay